-Provider Requirement Documentation Required State Disability Assistance (SDA) Documentation of: Authorization for SDA Only 1.
-Be determined through an To be eligible for funding through SDA initial screening by the Room and Board Services for SDA residential Provider to be Only, Providers must ensure clients eligible; meet criteria
+Provider Requirement Documentation Required State Disability Assistance (SDA) Documentation of: Authorization for SDA Only Be determined through an To be eligible for funding through SDA initial screening by the Room and Board Services for SDA residential Provider to be Only, Providers must ensure clients eligible; meet criteria

-2. Be determined to be eligible

-for an incidental allowance

-through the Department of
+Be determined to be eligible for an incidental allowance through the Department of

 Human Services (DHS);

 3. In residence in a residential

 treatment program each day

 that SDA payments are made

-Documentation of:
+State Disability Assistance (SDA) as a Documentation of:

-1. Be at least 18 years of age;
+Supplemental Funding Source to Community Be at least 18 years of age;

-2. Be determined through an
+Block Grant Be determined through an

-initial screening by the
+To be eligible for SDA funding for initial screening by the

-residential Provider to be
+Room and Board Services as a residential Provider to be

-eligible;
+supplemental funding source to eligible;

-3. Be determined to be eligible
+Community Block Grant, Providers 3.
+Be determined to be eligible

-for an incidental allowance
+must ensure clients meet criteria for an incidental allowance

 through the Department of

 Human Services (DHS);

 4. Be eligible for Community

 Block Grant funding through

 NMRE;

 5. In residence in a residential

 treatment program each day

 that SDA payments are made.